 I’ve always been uncomfortable with the Dayton DA270-8 woofer.
 I tried it in a ported and sealed box but to no avail.
 While it does deliver on the low bass, the upper bass is disappointing.
 There’s simply not enough clarity and definition from 90Hz-125Hz.
 I view this region more important than the low bass of 50Hz-40Hz for it is in the upper bass that the bulk of bass resides.
 Lose this and all you get is the THUD, THUD, THUD of the bass.

 The Albatross addresses this deficiency head-on.
 It leverages on the unique properties of a bandpass enclosure to tighten the upper bass and yet retain the lower bass.
-The reason it’s able to do this is because the forces acting on the cone of the woofer is different from that of a direct radiating enclosure of which ported and sealed boxes are.
+The reason it’s able to do this is because the forces acting on the cone is different from that of a conventional direct radiating woofer.

 Albatross Frequency Response